 Headaches come in two forms: tension and migraine.
 Tension headaches result from contracting head and neck muscles, due to depression, fatigue, varying hormone levels and other factors.
 Migraines occur due to hormonal fluctuations, chemical imbalances, stress and even certain foods.
 While curative techniques exist for tension headaches, migraines currently have no cure.

 Yoga, when followed correctly, releases muscle tension and stress.
 It also increases blood circulation and stimulates the body’s nervous system.
 Due to all of these reasons, yoga should prevent headaches, especially, when you consider the calming effects of yogic relaxation sequences.
-So, why do people have headaches after performing yoga?
+So, why do some people have headaches after performing yoga?

 Breathing and Perspiration

 Most people, who experience headaches after a yoga session, have been practicing a physical style, which consists of postures (asanas).
 During a typical asana practice session, people forget to focus on their breathing, unless they are constantly reminded by their teacher.
 Oftentimes, they naturally practice shallow breathing or hold their breath without realizing it.
 Shallow breathing causes headaches, as the brain does not receive the oxygen it needs to function properly.
-Therefore, people experience unconscious hyperventilation and develop tension headaches.
+Therefore, some people experience unconscious hyperventilation and develop tension headaches.
 As in meditation, a complete focus on the breath prevents headaches and ensures positive results.

 Although physical styles of yoga do not consist of lifting heavy dumbbells or running around a track, they do involve a lot of warm-ups, postures, stretches and holds.
 During a stretch, the muscles release toxins into the body that escape through perspiration.
 The more the body moves, the more toxins it releases.
 Thus, it increases perspiration and the risk of dehydration.
 Without proper hydration before, during, and after yoga, people have a higher risk of developing headaches.